Internal Policies FAQ

 Note: The foregoing is for general information purposes.
 Given the complexities and variances of taxes across our multiple business jurisdictions, the Firm encourages all candidates/members to consult with their personal tax advisers as to how membership in CM Law will impact their individual situation.

-Attendance at the retreat is required and CM Law has a Retreat Committee with representatives from most of our markets, which carefully considers the costs and amenities of various cities and venues before selecting the retreat location.
-Although CM Law provides significant financial subsidization toward the retreat costs as part of the firm’s annual operating budget, our low-overhead business model means there are still three main out-of-pocket components for each member to attend the retreat:
+Attendance at the retreat is required and CM Law provides significant financial subsidization toward the retreat costs as part of the firm’s annual operating budget; however our low-overhead business model means there are still three main out-of-pocket components for each member to attend the retreat:

 1. Airfare/Transportation.
 Partners are responsible for their own airfare or transportation to and from the retreat venue.
-For this reason, the Retreat Committee takes into consideration the flight regularity (or driving proximity) and costs from our business markets, together with the ground transportation costs to get from the closest airport to the retreat venue.
+The Firm takes into consideration the flight regularity (or driving proximity) and costs from our business markets, together with the ground transportation costs to get from the closest airport to the retreat venue.

-2. The Member Contribution is determined annually by the Retreat Committee, with the objective of keeping the costs as reasonable as possible.
-The Member Contribution is paid through installments across several draw deductions leading up to the retreat.
-When combined with the firm’s annual retreat budget, the Member Contribution typically represents each person’s all-in cost (including taxes/fees) for all three nights of accommodations and all group meals/snacks during the official retreat programming dates.
+2. The Attorney Contribution is capped with the objective of keeping it as reasonable as possible.
+The attorney contribution is paid through installments across several draw deductions leading up to the retreat.

-3. Incidentals, Extra Nights, and Optional Activity Fees will be paid directly by each partner (e.g., room service/bar charges, drinks during offsite dinner, museum/tour/golfing fees, extra nights before or after the official retreat dates).
-At check-in, you will be required to present your personal credit card for any incidentals charged to your room during the retreat.
+3. Extra Nights and Optional Activity Fees will be paid directly by the attorney (e.g., room service/bar charges, museum/tour/golfing fees, extra nights before or after the official retreat dates).
+At check-in, members will be required to present their personal credit card for any incidentals charged to their room during the retreat.

 Note: The firm’s retreat budget and venue contract is based on a minimum headcount and rooming commitment.
-Partners who miss any nights during the retreat without prior approval by the Leadership Team are still responsible for paying the full Partner Contribution.
+Attorneys who miss any nights during the retreat without prior approval by the Leadership Team are still responsible for paying the full Attorney Contribution.

 IP practitioners should refer to the IP Practitioner Cost Guide for detailed information about our patent and trademark docketing system and related costs.
-All other non-IP docketing, such as customary litigation and arbitration, is managed through the mandatory use of the firm’s internal litigation docketing service.
-All litigation cases must be entered into the firm’s docketing system and the Originating Attorney for each litigation matter is responsible for the one-time docketing setup fee of approximately $75 per case (note: this cost is subject to change).
-Docketing fees are deducted directly from the OA’s draw and cover the time and resources to maintain the firm’s docketing processes.
+All other non-IP docketing, such as litigation and arbitration, is managed through the mandatory use of the firm’s litigation docketing protocol.

-The firm does not advance any out-of-pocket client expenses and the Originating Attorney is responsible for any charges that are inadvertently billed to the firm (e.g., filing fees, court reporter fees, discovery scanning/copying services).
-Therefore, the best practice is to have clients contract and pay for such expenses directly with the vendors.
-The next best option is to obtain an appropriate retainer and then the Originating Attorney pays the costs on a personal credit card, which costs can be submitted as a reimbursable expense in the firm’s timekeeping system (Bill4Time).
-Assuming the client has retainer funds in the firm’s IOLTA, the Originating Attorney will then be reimbursed for such charges out of the retainer balance as soon as the next invoice is issued to the client.
+The firm does not advance any out-of-pocket client expenses, and the Originating Attorney is personally responsible for any charges that are inadvertently billed to the firm (e.g., filing fees, court reporter fees, discovery scanning/copying services, litigation support vendors, online research fees).
+Best practice is to have clients pay for such expenses directly with the vendors.
+The next best option is to obtain an appropriate retainer and then the Originating Attorney pays the costs on a personal credit card, which costs can be submitted as a reimbursable expense in the firm’s timekeeping system (to be paid from a retainer or when the client pays their invoice).

-The firm’s marketing budget is designed to fund firmwide branding and public relations initiatives that benefit the entire firm (e.g., PR agency services, website, social media, newsletter).
-However, individual marketing expenses are not part of the firm’s budget.
-For example, if you want to sponsor an event at your local bar association or develop custom marketing materials or advertisements for a local chamber of commerce, those costs would be your responsibility.
-Similarly, members pay for their own business development, client meals, entertainment and travel costs.
-The firm has developed a useful library of marketing materials and templates to help members with their personal business development efforts or to respond to Requests for Information from prospective clients.
+The firm has retained an outsourced marketing group and spends a considerable amount on firmwide branding and public relations initiatives that benefit your practice as well as the entire firm (e.g., PR agency services, website, social media, newsletter, standard logos/graphics).
+You will be introduced to our marketing team quickly upon joining.
+If you want to sponsor an event at your local bar association or develop custom marketing materials or hard copy advertisements for a local chamber of commerce, etc., those out-of-pocket costs are your responsibility.
+That said, the firm’s outsourced marketing group provides you with substantial support helping design marketing materials and they will promote your event on the firm’s social media, etc. Attorneys pay for their own business development, client meals, entertainment and travel costs.
+The Grid contains a robust library of marketing materials, resources, and templates to help you with your personal business development efforts, responses to Requests for Information, etc.

-At the advice of the firm’s Advisory Committee, the firm entered a multi-year subscription for all partners to have access to the Lexis/Nexis Professional Package with a modest monthly pass-through cost charged to each member in the form of a draw deduction (about $75/month as of April 2023, but subject to change in the future).
+On the advice of the firm’s Advisory Committee, the firm entered a multi-year subscription, so all members have access to the Lexis/Nexis Professional Package with a modest monthly pass-through cost charged to each attorney in the form of a draw deduction (the details are on the Grid).
 This robust package provides a wide array of legal research tools, transactional forms templates, treatises, case law research, Law360 and Wall Street Journal online access, and much more.
-Beyond this primary firmwide resource, the cost of any other practice-specific software, database, treatise, or other services specific to a given practice area is not allocated to all partners at the firm but is instead allocated only to the partners in that given practice area or those who elect to subscribe as part of a group membership rate.
-For example, patent and trademark practitioners bear the cost of IP docketing software and related infrastructure as well as the cost of the services performed by the firm’s IP docketing paralegals.
-Similarly, some groups of members will occasionally get together and decide to subscribe to an additional research tool like Bloomberg Law or a corporate/transactional forms library like Practical Law using volume pricing.
-When that happens, the firm will typically enter into a contract at the members’ request, with the understanding that the monthly cost for such subscriptions will be deducted from the participating members’ draws.
+Beyond this primary firmwide resource, the cost of any other practice-specific software, database, treatise, or other services specific to a given practice area is not allocated to all members at the firm but is instead allocated only to the members in that given practice area or those who elect to subscribe as part of a group membership rate.

 Yes, but if you serve as an officer/director of any entities, you’ll have to abide by our risk management policies, including but not limited to a review of the D&O insurance coverage of such entities and you will be asked to indemnify the firm against any claims or damages in connection with or due to your officer/director activities (i.e., your non-legal work for the entities).